yifan97/blog/_posts/2020-10-23-design-pattern.md

 ### Further discussion

 I am now using a Duck example.
-Suppose you want to write a OO program that realize two ducks, say DuckA and DuckB, which both have the ability to eat and quack.
-And you are like, it looks like a inheritance problem which I can create a Duck class that has these two methods, and then have two Ducks extend this class.
+Suppose you want to write a OO program that realizes two ducks, say DuckA and DuckB, which both have the ability to eat and quack.
+And you are like, it looks like an inheritance problem which I can create a Duck class that has these two methods, and then have two Ducks extend this class.
 Something like this:

 ```java
 public class Duck{